clerk/javascript/.changeset/rotten-mangos-hear.md

 "@clerk/tanstack-start": minor
 ---

-Throw an error when `clerkHandler()` is not configured in the SSR entrypoint
+Throw a more useful error when `clerkHandler()` is not configured in the SSR entrypoint